12. Assemblers¶

 12.1.
 Assemblers in d3VIEW¶

-AI-Powered Model Assembler with Ontology is now available in d3VIEW
+AI-Powered Model Assembler with Ontology is now available in d3VIEW.

 The Assembler application in d3VIEW provides an environment for managing Assemblies and creating System models with Files